 Projects & Returns

 We are currently working on a concept for the systematic indexing of our holdings.
 Two further projects are dedicated to the collections of Wilhelm Joest and Max von Oppenheim.
-As a member of the Benin Dialogue Group, we are dealing with the 96 objects from the Kingdom of Benin in our collection.
-We are also part of the interdisciplinary project International Inventories Programme on Kenyan cultural objects in the Global North.
+As a member of the Benin Dialogue Group, we are also questioning the 96 objects from the Kingdom of Benin that are among our holdings.
+Moreover, we participate in the interdisciplinary project International Inventories Programme on Kenyan cultural objects in the Global North.
 In June 2018, we were able to return a tattooed skull to New Zealand.
 We are currently studying the possibility of returning the head of a Vishnu sculpture to Cambodia.
 Our exhibition The Shadows of Things #1 explored how the skull and the Vishnu head ended up in our collection.

 The Rautenstrauch-Joest Museum holds a collection of 96 works of courtly art from the Kingdom of Benin, in what is now Edo State in Nigeria.
 The museum had received these between 1899 and 1967 as part of 15 donations and purchases.
 It is considered certain that these 96 works of courtly art had been looted from the Royal Palace of Benin by the British Army in February 1897.
 In total, an estimated 3,000 to 5,000 such works had been looted at that time, subsequently ending up in museums worldwide, including the Rautenstrauch-Joest Museum.